alanleavy/getting_and_cleaning_data/README.md

 If this is not the case then the **download_dataset()** function may be called.
 This function:
     * downloads the dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip,
     * unzips into a timestamped directory under the current working directory (e.g. "UCI_HAR_Dataset__2014-06-16") and
-    * makes this new directory the current working directory.  - The unzipped 'UCI HAR Dataset' directory is now within the current working directory and data cleaning functions can now be run.
+    * makes this new directory the current working directory.  - The unzipped 'UCI HAR Dataset' directory is now within the current working directory and data cleaning process can now be run.

 2. _Run the data cleaning functions_
 The main entry point for the data cleaning script is the function **clean_data()** which implelements the end-to-end process specified  for the project: